WRLH/GTADT/README.md

 # Dataset
 >### AcneHdu
->>We collect a facial acne image dataset from the public websites and [shutterstock.com](http://shutterstock.com/).The AcneHDU dataset can be downloaded from [Baidu]().
+>>We collect a facial acne image dataset from the public websites and [shutterstock.com](http://shutterstock.com/).The AcneHDU dataset can be downloaded from [Baidu](https://pan.baidu.com/s/1upnTVd87rxKsSF6uGEgD3g)(pw:tmmq).
 >### AcneHdup
 >>To ensure privacy, we
-crop the whole facial images in “Acnehdu”, and build a subset named “AcnehduP” only using cropped facial patches.The AcneHDU dataset can be downloaded from [Baidu]().
+crop the whole facial images in “Acnehdu”, and build a subset named “AcnehduP” only using cropped facial patches.The AcneHDU dataset can be downloaded from [Baidu](https://pan.baidu.com/s/1upnTVd87rxKsSF6uGEgD3g)(pw:tmmq).
 >### AcnePGP
 >>we collect a beauty-oriented facial acne dataset, namely “AcnePGP”.
 The facial images are collected